mavenlink/coffeescript-style-guide/README.md

 <a name="optional_commas"/>
 ### Optional Commas

 Avoid the use of commas before newlines when properties or elements of an Object or Array are listed on separate lines.
+Avoid using braces for object literals.

 ```coffeescript
 # Yes